davidespano/deictic/user-test/gesturemap/basic/static/basic/js/lib/README.md

 Task 1
 ---
+Please take note of the time you start.
 Please implement the grid map application using the {@link Input.LineFeedback} object.
 According to the recognition algorithm you are using, you will put the code in the following file and you will access the application through a different url: